samleoqh/TaDiff-Net/README.md

 If you find this code helps in your work, please cite:
 ```
 @ARTICLE{10851394,
   author={Liu, Qinghui and Fuster-Garcia, Elies and Thokle Hovden, Ivar and MacIntosh, Bradley J. and Grødem, Edvard O. S. and Brandal, Petter and Lopez-Mateu, Carles and Sederevičius, Donatas and Skogen, Karoline and Schellhorn, Till and Bjørnerud, Atle and Eeg Emblem, Kyrre},
   journal={IEEE Transactions on Medical Imaging},
-  title={Treatment-Aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction},
-@ARTICLE{10851394,
-  author={Liu, Qinghui and Fuster-Garcia, Elies and Thokle Hovden, Ivar and MacIntosh, Bradley J. and Grødem, Edvard O. S. and Brandal, Petter and Lopez-Mateu, Carles and Sederevičius, Donatas and Skogen, Karoline and Schellhorn, Till and Bjørnerud, Atle and Eeg Emblem, Kyrre},
-  journal={IEEE Transactions on Medical Imaging},